-Students who are keen to pursue the study of science in more depth can also choose to study Separate Sciences - which would be another one of their four option choices.
-The key difference from Combined Science (two GCSEs) is that they gain three GCSEs - one in each Science and so this takes more curriculum time across the week.
-If your child is in doubt about whether this would be the right route for them, they can speak with their science teacher.
+Students who are keen to pursue the study of science in more depth can also choose to study separate sciences - which would be one of their four option choices.
+The key difference from combined science (two GCSEs) is that they gain three GCSEs - one in each science and so this takes more curriculum time across the week.
+If your child is in doubt about whether this would be the right route for them, they should speak to their science teacher.

-Advice and Guidance:
+Advice and guidance:

-Advice to students and guidance about the subjects relating to their future plans are an important aspect of the process and across Term 3 and 4, all Year 9 students will have access to a range of opportunities to guide their decisions including tutor discussions, assemblies, tutor-time taster sessions they can sign up to and individual or small group meetings with the Year 9 team to help them in deciding the most appropriate courses to study.
-Throughout Year 9, they will all also have the opportunity to meet with our career advisor to discuss their future aspirations and to start to consider what their next steps might be.
+Helping students make the best choice for their future plans is an important aspect of the process.
+Throughout terms 3 and 4, all year 9 students will have access to a range of opportunities to guide their decisions including tutor discussions, assemblies, tutor-time taster sessions they can sign up to and individual or small group meetings to help them in deciding the most appropriate courses to study.
+Throughout year 9, they will also have the opportunity to meet with our career advisor to discuss their future aspirations and to start to consider what their next steps might be.